-So show your water heater some love by following a routine maintenance schedule that will keep it running for its 15-year expected lifetime, and perhaps beyond.
+So, show your water heater some love by following a routine maintenance schedule that will keep it running for its eight-to 12-year expected lifetime, and perhaps beyond.

-Always maintain 2 feet of clearance around the appliance unless the manual specifically states otherwise.
+Always maintain two feet of clearance around the appliance unless the manual states otherwise.

-Annually test the temperature-pressure relief valve by quickly discharging it two or three times.
-Following the testing, keep an eye out for small leaks from the valve.
+Test the valve annually by quickly discharging it two or three times.
+After the test, keep an eye out for small leaks from the valve.

-Examine the sacrificial anode rod every three years by loosening the hex head screw and removing it.
+Check this rod every three years by loosening the hex head screw and removing it.
+A 42-inch zinc-aluminum anode rod with a three-inch nipple fitting costs about $31.
 Replace the rod if:

-- More than 6 inches of the core steel wire is exposed.
+- More than six inches of the core steel wire is exposed.

-- The rod is less than 1/2 inch thick.
+- The rod is less than one-half-inch thick.

 - The rod is coated with calcium.

-Insulate older units with a fiberglass jacket to improve efficiency, being careful to avoid contact with the flue (newer units already are insulated — check your owner’s manual to make sure).
+Use a fiberglass jacket to improve efficiency, being careful to avoid contact with the flue (newer units already are insulated; check your owner’s manual to make sure).
 Also, insulate the hot and cold water pipes.

 Adjust the thermostat on gas heaters to “vacation” setting, which maintains the pilot light without heating the water.